-A Risk-Characterization Framework for Decision-Making at the Food and Drug Administration (2011)Board on Environmental Science and Toxicology
+A Risk-Characterization Framework for Decision-Making at the Food and Drug Administration (2011)Board on Environmental Studies and Toxicology

 Each report is produced by a committee of experts selected by the Academy to address a particular statement of task and is subject to a rigorous, independent peer review; while the reports represent views of the committee, they also are endorsed by the Academy.
 Learn more on our expert consensus reports.

 With the responsibility to ensure the safety of food, drugs, and other products, the U.S. Food and Drug Administration (FDA) faces decisions that may have public-health consequences every day.
 Often the decisions must be made quickly and on the basis of incomplete information.
 This report describes a risk-characterization framework that can be used by FDA to evaluate, compare, and communicate the public-health consequences of decisions concerning a wide variety of products.
 The framework provides a common language for describing potential public-health consequences of decisions, is designed to have wide applicability among all FDA centers, and draws extensively on the well-vetted risk literature to define the relevant health dimensions for decision-making at the FDA.

 Although the committee recognizes that the FDA often must consider other factors—such as economic, social, and political factors—in addition to the public-health consequences in its decision-making, it finds that careful and consistent evaluation of the public-health consequences of various options is an essential component of good decision-making.

 - The framework offered in this report builds on the substantial amount of work that has been done on methods for estimating the human-health consequences associated with various risks, hazards, and decisions.